COMPASS-DOE/sensor-data-pipeline/pipeline/docs/making-a-new-release.md

 ```

 4. You might want to do a test run with _only_ the new data.
 In that
-case, use the `./pipline/data_PREFLIGHT`: copy the new files to its
+case, use `./pipline/data_PREFLIGHT`: copy the new files to its
 `Raw/` folder and run the pipeline by setting the `ROOT` variable in
 `driver.R`.
 If everything looks good, move the raw files over to the
-main `data/Raw/` folder and proceed.
+`./pipeline/data/Raw/` folder and proceed.

 ## Update the metadata